tilmanginzel/alfred-bluetooth-workflow/README.md

 Simply download the latest [`Bluetooth Connector.alfredworkflow`](https://github.com/tilmanginzel/alfred-bluetooth-workflow/releases) release and double-click to import into Alfred.

+Note regarding MacOS 10.15 (Catalina): Since MacOS 10.15, [Notarization](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution) is required for apps.
+As this workflow and its distributed binaries are not notarized, please try the following workaround:

+- Install an [old version](https://github.com/tilmanginzel/alfred-bluetooth-workflow/releases/download/v0.4.0/Bluetooth.Connector.alfredworkflow) of the workflow
+- Update via `blt workflow:update`

+See [#9](https://github.com/tilmanginzel/alfred-bluetooth-workflow/issues/9) for more information and other possible [workarounds](https://github.com/tilmanginzel/alfred-bluetooth-workflow/issues/9#issuecomment-539647706).

 ## Features

 * Connect / disconnect to any known Bluetooth device by typing `blt {device}`